paul-english/spark-mapper/README.md

 Mapper is a topological data anlysis technique for estimating a lower dimensional simplicial complex from a dataset.
 It was initially described in the paper "Topological Methods for the Analysis of High Dimensional Data Sets and 3D Object Recognition."
 [1]

+# Things to do

+- [ ] Implement some useful filter functions: Gaussian Density, Graph Laplacian, etc
+- [ ] Implement different methods for choosing cluster cutoff.
+There's a few simple ones we can try, and the scale graph idea.
+- [ ] Explore using a distributed clustering algorithm.
+Currently clustering is local for each cover segment, which means that as data grows you need to increase the cover intervals proportionally to keep the partitions within memory.
+A distributed cluster would remove this requirement.

 # Related Software

 - [Python Mapper](http://danifold.net/mapper/index.html)